Azure/azure-storage-fuse/README.md

     - Alternatively accountName and accountKey can be specified by the following environment values instead: AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_ACCESS_KEY.
 - Account Name & SAS (`authType SAS`)
     - Requires the accountName, containerName and sasToken specified in the config file or command line.
-    - Alternatively accountName can be specified by the environment values AZURE_STORAGE_ACCOUNT
+    - Alternatively accountName and sasToken can be specified by the following environment values instead: AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_SAS_TOKEN.
 - Managed Identity (`authType MSI`)
     - Single assigned identity:
         - No extra parameters needed.